8 Things You Need to Do

 Step 1: Look at the calendar.
 Determine if you can make the time commitment necessary for rehearsals and performances.

 Step 2: Fill out an audition form.
 You can access the form, print it off and fill it out, or…. fill out the form online, then print it out.
 Either way, bring it to auditions with you.
 You will keep the top page after your audition.
-You may click here or click “Audition Forms” above to access and print out a form This will save time at auditions… although you may wait until you get to auditions to fill one out (there will be forms available).
+You may click HERE or click “Audition Forms” above to access and print out a form This will save time at auditions… although you may wait until you get to auditions to fill one out (there will be forms available).

 Step 3: Find a song to sing at your audition… it’s musical theater, you know.

 You MUST prepare a song to sing for your audition!
 Please come prepared to sing part of a song that you have rehearsed (1 verse and 1 chorus) (no more than roughly 90 seconds) that will show off your vocal abilities.
-Bring someone to accompany you on the piano, a “karaoke” sing-along CD or a mp3 player, iPod, iPad, iPhone or some type of smart phone.
+Bring someone to accompany you on the piano, a “karaoke” sing-along CD or an mp3 player, iPod, iPad, iPhone or some type of smartphone.
 A sound system will be available to plug a device into or play a CD on.
 A piano will be provided also. *You need to make prior arrangements if you need an accompanist.
 You may accompany yourself on the guitar or piano or something but you may not sing a’ cappella (without an instrument of some kind).
 Do not bring a regular tape or CD and sing along with your favorite star.
 It won’t work!
 Coming to auditions unprepared may seriously hurt your chances of being cast!

 WE ARE LOOKING FOR: